Code versus Ciphers

 Substitution Cipher

-A substitution cipher replaces elements of the plaintext with corresponding elements of the ciphertext based on a predetermined system.
+A substitution cipher replaces each part of the message with another symbol or letter based on a fixed rule.

-- Each letter or group of letters in the plaintext is replaced with another letter or group of letters.
+- Each letter or group in plaintext is replaced with another

 Transposition Cipher

-- One common type is the rail fence cipher, where the plaintext is written in a zigzag pattern across multiple "rails" and then read row by row.
+- One example is the rail fence cipher, written in a zigzag pattern

 Common Ciphers